planthro/biblio/README.md

 # biblio
-Platform anthropocene Biblio website code.
+Platform anthropocene Inc. BIBLIO app website code.
-This is the main template code of the Platform anthropocene Biblio app.
+This is the main template code of the Platform anthropocene (planthro) Biblio app.
+View the implementation on beta.planthro.org